alexturpin/courses/floats/index.md

 	}
 ```

-We can see that despite being no `float` property assigned to our paragraph, it still appears next to the lists instead of under them as expected.
-This is a result of the behaviour of floats; when an elemented is floated, subsequent elements will try to position themselves next to it, even if we haven't told those elements to float.
+We can see that despite there being no `float` property assigned to our paragraph, it still appears next to the lists instead of under them as expected.
+This is a result of the behaviour of floats; _when an elemented is floated, subsequent elements will try to position themselves next to it, even if we haven't told those elements to float_.
 In order to fix it, CSS provides a property called `clear`.
 We can use this property to disable floating for the desired elements.
 We can disable either left floating (using the value `left`), right floating (using the value `right`), or even both left and right floating (using the value `both`).

 ```CSS
 	.my-element {